Project Gutenberg (film)

-Project Gutenberg (無雙; also released as The Counterfeiter in the United Kingdom) is a 2018 Hong Kong–Chinese action film written and directed by Felix Chong, and starring Chow Yun-fat and Aaron Kwok.

-Filming began on 15 May 2017 and the film was theatrically released on 30 September 2018 in China and on 4 October 2018 in Hong Kong.
+Project Gutenberg (無雙; also released as The Counterfeiter in the United Kingdom) is a 2018 crime thriller film written and directed by Felix Chong, starring Chow Yun-fat and Aaron Kwok.
+A Hong Kong–Chinese co-production, the film was theatrically released on 30 September 2018 in China and on 4 October 2018 in Hong Kong.

-Project Gutenberg was a critical and commercial success, grossing a total of US$188.12 million worldwide, and winning seven awards at the 38th Hong Kong Film Awards, including Best Film, Best Director and Best Screenplay.

 Plot

-Counterfeit artist Lee Man (Aaron Kwok) is extradited to Hong Kong from Thailand.
-The Hong Kong Police Force led by Inspector Ho (Catherine Chau) are investigating a series of murders and robberies involving counterfeit notes linked to Lee, masterminded by a mysterious figure known only as "Painter".
-The interrogations are interrupted by renowned artist Yuen Man (Zhang Jingchu) attempting to bail Lee.
+Counterfeit artist Lee Man is extradited to Hong Kong from Thailand.
+The Hong Kong Police Force led by Inspector Ho are investigating a series of murders and robberies involving counterfeit notes linked to Lee, masterminded by a mysterious figure known only as "Painter".
+The interrogations are interrupted by renowned artist Yuen Man attempting to bail Lee.
 An agreement is reached where Lee will be released into witness protection for revealing Painter's identity and criminal history, so Lee begins recounting his past.

 In the 1990s, Lee and Yuen were lovers living together in Vancouver, struggling to sell their artwork.
 Yuen's artistic talent was eventually recognized, but Lee's artwork was criticized for only imitating the styles of great masters.
 Lee realized his skills and reluctantly became a forger to make a living.

-Lee's work was eventually noticed by Painter (Chow Yun-fat), who invites Lee to join his team.
+Lee's work was eventually noticed by Painter, who invites Lee to join his team.
 Lee agreed to leave Canada with the goal of returning and winning over Yuen.
 Lee successfully worked with the team to overcome the security features of the new 1996 US 100-dollar bill, but became disturbed by Painter's increasingly violent actions, especially after an armored car robbery for paint where Painter kills all the guards out of rage when one ambushes him.

 With their counterfeit stock, Painter's team traveled to Thailand to re-negotiate their contract with a warlord known as "the General."
 Painter revealed that he was actually here for revenge, knowing that the General was responsible for the death of Painter's father, and an attack was launched.
-During the destruction of the compound, Lee rescued Sau-ching, the General's own counterfeit expert.
+During the destruction of the compound, Lee rescued Sau-ching, the General's accountant.
 Sau-ching joined Painter's team after recovering from her injuries, and Painter gave her a fake passport with the name "Yuen Man."
 At this time, Lee learned that Yuen had become a successful artist, but also that she was engaged to her agent.